altwalker/live-viewer/README.md

 $ pip install --editable .
 ```

-Now if the cli was installed correctly you can type:
+Now if the CLI was installed correctly you can type:

 ```bash
 $ live-viewer --version